How to Insert Text Box in Google Docs

 Watch out: If your text box keeps jumping around when you add text elsewhere in the document, change the wrap setting from “In line” to “Wrap text” or “Break text.”
 That stabilizes the box position.

-How to Insert a Text Box Using Shapes in Google Docs
+How to Insert Text Box in Google Docs Using Shapes

 - Go to Insert → Drawing → + New to open the Drawing Panel (same as above).